-A pseudoaneurysm may be a complication of cardiac catheterization, a procedure in which a catheter is inserted in an artery in your groin (femoral artery) and is threaded through your blood vessels to your heart.
-Cardiac catheterization is used to capture images of your heart to diagnose heart disease and to treat certain types of heart disease.
-A pseudoaneurysm can occur if blood leaks and pools outside your femoral artery where it was punctured when the catheter was inserted.
+A pseudoaneurysm may be a complication of cardiac catheterization, a procedure in which a thin, flexible tube (catheter) is inserted into a groin artery (femoral artery) and threaded through blood vessels up to your heart.
+Cardiac catheterization is generally used to diagnose and treat heart disease.
+A pseudoaneurysm can result from this procedure if blood leaks and gathers outside the artery where the catheter was inserted.

-If a pseudoaneurysm of a femoral artery related to cardiac catheterization is small, it may go undetected and not cause any complications.
-But if a small pseudoaneurysm is detected, your doctor may recommend a watchful-waiting approach to see if it resolves on its own.
+A small pseudoaneurysm of a femoral artery due to cardiac catheterization may go undetected and not cause any complications.
+You may not notice it until days or weeks after the procedure.
+Your doctor may recommend a watchful-waiting approach and an occasional duplex ultrasound test to see if it goes away on its own.

 - Ultrasound-guided compression repair.
 In this treatment, your doctor will look for your pseudoaneurysm using ultrasound imaging.
 Once the pseudoaneurysm is found, your doctor presses on it to release the built-up blood.

 - Ultrasound-guided medication.
 In this treatment, your doctor uses ultrasound imaging to locate and inject a blood clot-forming medication (thrombin) into the pseudoaneurysm.
 The medication causes the pooled blood to clot.